Stencyl/stencylpedia/chapter-e/msi.md

 PROXYPORT | Port for your proxy | No

+## Customizing the Installer (Alernate Approach)

-> We strongly recommend setting properties to customize your MSI installer.
+> We strongly recommend setting properties as described in the pervious section.
 If you don't wish to use the properties approach, you can edit the installer source as described in the sections below.

-## Changing the Default Workspace Directory
+#### Changing the Default Workspace Directory

 1. Open up **installer/src/UI.wxs** in a text editor.
 2. Locate the following line (Line 31)